Virginia Military Basic Pay Deduction

 - Other Subtractions

-- Other Subtractions - Select Add Other Subtractions and Basic Military Pay and enter the allowable deduction as a positive number.
+- Other Subtractions - From the Subtraction dropdown menu, select Basic Military Pay and enter the allowable deduction as a positive number.

-Nonresident - If the taxpayer is a nonresident of Virginia stationed in Virginia whose only source of income is active duty military pay, they are not required to file an Virginia return.
+If the taxpayer is a nonresident of Virginia stationed in Virginia whose only source of income is active duty military pay, they are not required to file a Virginia return.

-One spouse is a resident of Virginia and the other is not - They can file separate state returns, one as a resident and the other as a nonresident.
+If only one spouse is a Virginia resident, they can file separate state returns, one as a resident and the other as a nonresident.
 To accomplish this you'll need to prepare two tax returns:

-- Federal MFJ return with the primary taxpayer being the Virginia resident, and an Virginia resident return filed MFS for the taxpayer.
+- Federal MFJ return with the primary taxpayer being the Virginia resident, and a Virginia resident return filed MFS for the taxpayer.

-- Federal MFS return for the spouse, and an Virginia nonresident return for the spouse.
+- Federal MFS return for the spouse, and a Virginia nonresident return for the spouse.
 (The federal return won't be filed, only the Virginia return.)

-To change the Virginia resident return filing status to MFS, from the Virginia Resident Menu select:
+To change the Virginia resident return filing status to MFS in ProWeb, from the resident Virginia Return menu select:

 - Personal Information